Sexsmith Museum

 Synopsis & Main Exhibits

 The Anderson Hall volunteers of the Sexsmith Museum have filled its season with new exhibits, redesigned buildings, and newly created venues that offer the historical relevance and prestige of not only Sexsmith, AB, but also the Peace Country.
 The Alberta Wheat Pool Elevator is nearing the final phase of preservation.
-This six-year major project will transport you back in time to the handling of grain in the 20th century.
+This sixyear major project will transport you back in time to the handling of grain in the 20th century.
 Tours of the grain elevator, with retired elevator agents, are available on request during the museum season.
-You can also explore on 99th Street, the Anderson Hall Museum, with a 60’ x 60’ addition, the Greek Orthodox Church, the Paszkowski House, the Blacksmith Shop, and the old Fire Hall, which have all been re-designed and are rare gems within Alberta’s Museum world.
-Also, featured on 100 Street is the historical Railway Station, a 1953 GP7 Diesel Number 1 Train Engine, and a Caboose.
-Behind the blacksmith shop sits a historical Barn which includes a Hired Hand bunkhouse.
+You can also explore on 99th Street, the Anderson Hall Museum, with a 60’ x 60’ addition, the Greek Orthodox Church, the Paszkowski House, the Blacksmith Shop, and the old Fire Hall, which have all been redesigned and are rare gems within Alberta’s Museum world.
+Also, featured on 100 Street is the historical Railway Station, a 1953 GP7 Diesel Number 1 Train Engine, a 1929 CP Dining Car and a Caboose.
+Behind the blacksmith shop sits a historical Barn which includes a Hired Hand bunkhouse

 INFORMATION